Ondkloss/java-netsgiro/README.md

 It currently does not support "Autogiro", "AvtaleGiro", "Direkte remittering" or "Egiro".

-(While tests are limited it is not "production ready".)
+(While tests are limited it is not "production ready" and comes with no guarantees.)

 ## Source commands